Magnus Norman (footballer): Club career

-Fulham

-Born in Kingston upon Thames, Norman joined Fulham at the age of 9, turning professional in October 2014.
+Born in Kingston upon Thames, Norman joined Fulham at the age of nine, turning professional in October 2014.
 He spent loan spells at Farnborough and Hayes & Yeading United.
 He joined Southport on loan in September 2016 for an initial one-month loan.
 In October 2016 he was described as a "key player" for the club, and in November 2016 the loan deal was extended until the end of the 2016–17 season.
 He returned to Fulham in March 2017, having made 29 appearances in all competitions for Southport.
 He moved on loan to Rochdale in August 2018, making his debut on 21 August 2018.

-Carlisle United

 Norman joined Carlisle United on a free transfer on 7 August 2020, signing a two-year deal.

-Oldham Athletic

 On 1 July 2022, Norman joined recently relegated National League club Oldham Athletic on a one-year deal following his release from Carlisle.
+On 7 December 2024, Norman joined fellow National League side Ebbsfleet United on loan for the remainder of the season.

+On 2 January 2025, Norman had his contract with Oldham Athletic terminated by mutual consent, immediately joining National League South side Dorking Wanderers.
+On 14 May 2025, it was announced that Norman would leave the club at the end of his contract in June.

+In July 2025, Norman joined St Albans City following their relegation to the Isthmian League Premier Division.